Strengthening ACTA’s support for registries and enabling engagement between registries and the clinical trials community

 Our purpose

-The Group’s functions will be to:
+The Group’s functions are to:

 - Establish and disseminate best practice and novel methods for economic evaluation alongside clinical trials and economic models using trial data.